Buzzberg Cup Live

 Yared cites a "big explosion in AI" and "significant productivity growth" that is "reminiscent of the nineties."
 He argues this productivity boom allows for "disinflationary growth"—meaning the economy can run hot (strong jobs) without causing inflation (prices).
 This gives the Fed cover to avoid hiking rates, which is the "Goldilocks" scenario for high-growth tech and AI infrastructure.
 LONG.
 The macro backdrop of high growth + falling inflation is the ideal environment for the AI trade to continue.
 If inflation proves sticky (as the host worries), the Fed may be forced to keep rates high, compressing tech valuations.

-Showing 7 of 7 picks · sorted by mentions
+Showing 7 of 7 calls · sorted by mentions